daniel-centore/ParlerScraper/README.md

 ### Scraping a time range

-1. Set the seeds you'd like to use.
+1. Set the seeds you'd like to use, putting one on each line.
 This is what we initially scrape and then branch out across the Parler network from there.
 The defaults should generally be fine.
+Users should be in the form `username` and hashtags in the form `#hashtag`.
 2. Type in your start and end dates you'd like to scrape.
-They are in the format YEAR-MONTH-DATE. (e.g. `2020-12-25` for 25 December, 2020)
+They are in the format YEAR-MONTH-DATE. (e.g. `2020-12-25` for 25 December, 2020).
+It would be a good idea to pad them a little bit (perhaps 1-2 weeks) on either side and then filter the sample after the fact to get a more uniform sample within the region you care about.
+3. Adjust the ratio of users to hashtags which will be scraped.
+If set to 5:2, for example, we would scrape 5 users for every 2 hashtags.\
+NOTE: Hashtag scraping should generally only be turned on when sampling very recent time ranges (e.g. last week) because the Parler API tends to crash when querying old hashtag dates, which will result in a non-uniform sample.
-3. Click Start/Resume and it will run automatically until you turn it off.
+4. Click Start/Resume and it will run automatically until you turn it off.
-4. The software can be turned off and restarted at any point in the future.
+5. The software can be turned off and restarted at any point in the future.

 NOTE: Make sure you have a stable internet connection!
 The software does not currently distinguish between the API crashing and you not having internet, so it may mark valid time ranges as invalid if you lose connectivity.